Afoxcute/bimboh/js-scraper/ADVANCED_PATTERN_RECOGNITION_SUMMARY.md

 ## 🎉 **Result**

-**The Advanced Pattern Recognition System is now fully integrated into the Iris platform!**
+**The Advanced Pattern Recognition System is now fully integrated into the Bimboh platform!**

 The system provides:
 - **10 Different Pattern Types** for comprehensive market analysis